positron-solutions/master-of-ceremonies/README.md

 ```

-Now just configure the save type, `mc-screenshot-type`, which uses the same types as supported by `x-export-frames`.
+Now just configure the save type, `moc-screenshot-type`, which uses the same types as supported by `x-export-frames`.

 # Presenting 🎛️

-It is recommended to bind the `mc-dispatch` interface to a key.
+It is recommended to bind the `moc-dispatch` interface to a key.
 This interface shows many relevant configuration states and provides options to change them.
 It also includes some built-in Emacs behaviors, consolidating these controls into a transient interface.

--   `mc-quiet-mode` suppresses some but not all messages.
-User commands that generate `user-error` and some other messages may still get through. ⚠️ Leaving this on can result in confusion, but it is on by default when using `mc-focus` because such messages almost always interrupt taking screenshots.
+-   `moc-quiet-mode` suppresses some but not all messages.
+User commands that generate `user-error` and some other messages may still get through. ⚠️ Leaving this on can result in confusion, but it is on by default when using `moc-focus` because such messages almost always interrupt taking screenshots.
--   `mc-face-remap` can apply multiple face remappings according to preset profiles.
+-   `moc-face-remap` can apply multiple face remappings according to preset profiles.
--   `mc-subtle-cursor-mode` is similar to `blink-cursor-mode` but hides itself after motion.
+-   `moc-subtle-cursor-mode` is similar to `blink-cursor-mode` but hides itself after motion.
 You can use it like a laser pointer during presentation and it gets back out of the way on its own.
--   `mc-fixed-frame` creates hooks on a target frame that preserve its dimensions.
+-   `moc-fixed-frame` creates hooks on a target frame that preserve its dimensions.
 It has preset resolutions, so if you always present or capture the screen at target dimensions, it's great.

     🚧 There is an issue with the size maintenance when a transient prefix is active.
 Resizing the default text scale can exhibit the issue.
 Dismissing the transient fixes it for now.